12.3 – Fixed effects, random effects, and agreement

 And now, we compare: the runners are more consistent!

 Clearly this is an apples-to-oranges comparison, but it gives us a chance to think about how we might make such comparisons.
 The ICC will change because of differences among individuals.
-For example, if individuals are not variable, then xx too little variation.
+For example, if individuals are not variable, if everyone finishes the race at the same time, then the ICC will be low (or even zero).
+Because there is no variance to be attributed to individual differences, the proportion of total variance explained by those differences will be being minimal.

 Simple waterfall plot or race improvement for Table 3 data.
 Dashed horizontal line at zero.

-Figure 1.
-Simple waterfall plot or race improvement for Table 3 data.
+Figure 3.
+Simple waterfall plot of race improvement for Table 3 data.
 Dashed horizontal line at zero.

 R code